tarantool/doc/doc/dev_guide/c_style_guide_new.rst

 Although this is not required by the C language, it is preferred in Linux because it is a simple way to add valuable information for the reader.

-..  admonition:: Tarantool Style
-    :class: FACT

-    Note that in Tarantool, we place the function return type on the line before the name and signature.
+Note that we place the function return type on the line before the name and signature.

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 Chapter 7: Centralized exiting of functions